 Objects can range from the very small - a Holland America Line sandwich or cocktail pick - to the very large - the twelve-foot high "Last Drop" that was part of the world-famous Maxwell House Coffee "Good to the Last Drop" neon sign that graced our waterfront from 1938 to about 1993.

 Do we have everything about Hoboken?
 No, and never will.
 The scope and range of people's lives, commerce, government, schools and more will always outstrip our capacity to collect everything that can be considered historical.
 We must be selective in what we collect and preserve to eventually present to the public about Hoboken through exhibitions, publications, events and digitally.
 The Museum is very grateful for the people who through the years have helped to fulfill, and continue to support, our mission by the donation of Hoboken items of all kinds.
 Our catalog credits and the Gifts and Acquisitions pages are only a small token of recognition to the these people.

-Users can access a database containing more than 13,000-plus records with over 45,000 viewable images.
-It is an easy-to-use format with multiple ways to research Hoboken's past.
+Users can access an online collections database containing nearly 16,000 records with over 56,000 viewable images.
+It is in an easy-to-use format and as of mid-2015, it became mobile adaptive for phone and tablet users.
+It has multiple ways to research Hoboken's past.